Document

 Quarterly update

 Caddies and vehicles have now been ordered, however delays to delivery remain outside of the control of the Council as this is dependent on the supply chain.
 The Council ensured early procurement of vehicles and caddies to reduce the risk of delays impacting service delivery.
-Temporary storage for bins and caddies secured.
-Pre application completed for Park and Ride to store bins and planning application to be submitted in March.
+Temporary storage for bins and caddies secured and bins are now being moved from the depot to the temporary storage.
+Planning application for the Park and Ride to store bins has been submitted.
 Rounds are being driven to establish where changes need to take place.
-Recruitment timescales are on the project plan and a meeting with HR is in the diary to put together a recruitment strategy.
-An internal audit carried out during Q3 concluded an opinion of Reasonable Assurance regarding the governance arrangements of the Domestic Food Waste project.
+Recruitment timescales are on the project plan and meetings with HR and comms are taking place to work on our recruitment strategy.
+Audit on project has taken place with a reasonable assurance outcome.

 Target Risk